Erectile Dysfunction Test

 If your doctor or GUM nurse thinks you may have erectile dysfunction due to underlying health conditions, they might carry out further tests.

 These tests can include:

-- Full blood count test: this can test for a number of things, including anaemia.
+- Full blood count test: this can test for several things, including anaemia.
 Anaemia can cause fatigue (extreme tiredness), which can contribute to erection problems

 - Blood glucose: this tests the level of sugar in your blood and can show if you have diabetes which can contribute to erectile dysfunction

-- Lipid test: lipids are fats, and if you have higher levels it may mean that you have high cholesterol, which may mean that you have a condition that hardens the arteries (atherosclerosis).
-Hardening of the arteries can have an effect on blood flow to the penis, causing erection problems
+- Lipid test: lipids are fats, and if you have higher levels, it may mean that you have high cholesterol, which may mean that you have a condition that hardens the arteries (atherosclerosis).
+Hardening of the arteries can affect blood flow to the penis, causing erection problems

 - Liver and kidney function tests